-- 21. The methods section is the largest section in the paper ideally at least 3 pages. - 22.
-The methods section is detailed. - 23.
-The methods section includes a description of any data processing steps, including any exclusion criteria or relabeling of the training data. - 24.
-The methods section includes a description of all of the parameters that were optimized and how they were optimized, including any data and methods that were used for optimization.
+Introduction ☐ The introduction is brief. ☐ The introduction does not describe the Challenge beyond a few sentences; the authors should cite the Challenge description paper (see below) to describe the Challenge in general and focus on describing their contributions to the Challenge.
+The introduction does not include methods or results.
+Methods ☐ The methods section is the largest section in the paper - ideally at least 3 pages. ☐ The methods section is detailed. ☐ The methods section includes a description of any data processing steps, including any exclusion criteria or relabeling of the training data. ☐ The methods section includes a description of all of the parameters that were optimized and how they were optimized, including any data and methods that were used for optimization.
 If the authors picked a parameter without optimizing, then that choice is clearly described.
-A table of parameters and their optimized or chosen values is allowed and encouraged. - 25.
-The methods section cites relevant sources for existing techniques or tools.
+A table of parameters and their optimized or chosen values is allowed and encouraged. ☐ The methods section cites relevant sources for existing techniques or tools.
 Ideally, it does not cite generic references such as textbooks.
 If it does cite textbooks and similar resources, the correct pages must be identified.
+Results ☐ The results section reports the Challenge score (TPR at a FPR of 0.05) on the training, validation, and test sets. ☐ The scores are consistent with the published scores on the Challenge website. ☐ The results section can include other metrics to provide insight into the method, but the Challenge scores are clearly reported. ☐ The results section includes the mandatory tables to summarize the teams results.
+The tables are not formatted differently to allow the readers to easily compare results between different Challenge papers. ☐ The authors do not refer to 'local' test sets, which are subsets of the training set.
+They can refer to a 'held-out subset of the training set'.
+Better yet, they can report cross-validation results on the training set. ☐ The results section does not interpret the results.
+Discussion and Conclusions ☐ The discussion and conclusions sections can be separate or combined. ☐ The discussion section interprets the results.
+The conclusions section summarizes the discussion and work.